 The island of Fuerteventura can be reached by boat or plane.
 Ferries run from the other Canary Isles including Tenerife.

 Fuerteventura Airport is near the coast at Puerto del Rosario where scheduled fights from operators such as Iberia, British Airways, easyJet and Ryanair land regularly.
-During peak summer months there are also charter flights operated by brands such as Thomas Cook.
+During peak summer months there are also charter flights.